 Sample Logic Xosphere – Weird meets Crazy

-Joe Trupiano and the developers at Sample Logic will never be accused of creating lackluster products.
+Joe Trupiano and the developers at Sample Logic will never be accused of creating lacklustre products.
 Xosphere is one of the most exciting and addictive virtual instruments we’ve come across since….well, our last Sample Logic review – Cinematic Keys.

 Xosphere loads into Kontakt as a single multi, so just the single instrument option to load that contains all the presets and sounds.
 This initially takes some time, perhaps 30 seconds, but once loaded all further patches load pretty much instantaneously.